List of Historic Sites of Japan (Shimane)

 This list is of the Historic Sites of Japan located within the Prefecture of Shimane.

 National Historic Sites

-As of 1 July 2021, sixty Sites have been designated as being of national significance; the San'indō and Tsuwano Domain Kamei Clan Graves with the Grave of Kamei Korenori span the prefectural borders with Tottori.
+As of 1 July 2021, sixty Sites have been designated as being of national significance; the San'indō and Tsuwano Domain Kamei clan cemetery with the Grave of Kamei Korenori span the prefectural borders with Tottori.

 Prefectural Historic Sites

 As of 24 June 2021, fifty-nine Sites have been designated as being of prefectural importance.

 Municipal Historic Sites

 As of 1 May 2020, a further one hundred and fifty-seven Sites have been designated as being of municipal importance.